 Except for opening night, lights come on at 5:30 pm.
 We arrive between 4:45 and 5.
 Grab a parking spot, browse the little shops on Main Street.
 I love the Kinkade Gallery.
 Grab something at the bakery, then wait for the lights to come on.

-They say traffic is lighter Monday thru Thursday, but our first year we went on a Thursday and got stuck.
+They say traffic is lighter Monday thru Thursday, but the first year we went was a Thursday and we got stuck for hours.
 We swore never again.

 What If We Can't Walk The Route?

 For those walking the route, we recommend waiting in the center of town for the lights to come on.
-If you plan to drive the route, this means you will miss half of the lights.
+But, if you plan to drive the route, this means you will miss half of the lights.

 An easy solution is to get there early like mentioned earlier.
-Instead of waiting in the center, get yourself to the intersection of Market Street and Wilkinson Blvd.
-At that intersection there is a Burger King and Food Lion.
-You can wait in the parking lot or around that area until just before the lights come on at 5:30.
+Instead of waiting in the center, you can wait in the parking lots of McAdenville Wesleyan Church or McAdenville Elementary until just before the lights come on at 5:30.

 This way you are at the start of the route, and basically will be one of the first “in line”.